darktable/Unity-Plane-Mesh-Splitter/README.md

 # Unity Plane Mesh Splitter
-A simple script which let's you to split a large mesh into chunks.
+A simple script which let's you split a large mesh into chunks.
 Designed to work well with imported Tiled2Unity terrains, but should work with any kind of mesh.
 Also my very first public project ever.

 ![alt tag](http://i.imgur.com/yVVHnP9.png)